161I 3 year full-time I160 2 year (accelerated)

 This course offers exciting prospects in both the academic and industrial sectors.
 The opportunity to specialize in your final project is helpful when entering a job straight out of uni.

 The tuition fee for the course that is stated on the course webpage and in the prospectus for the first year of study will apply.
 We will review tuition fees each year.
 For UK and EU students, if Parliament permit an increase in tuition fees, we may increase fees for each subsequent year of study in line with any such changes.
 Note that any increase is expected to be in line with inflation.
 Following the UK’s planned exit from the European Union, EU students should be aware that there may be a change to UK laws following the UK’s exit, this may change their student status, their eligibility to study part time, and/or their eligibility for student finance.
 We will act in accordance with the UK’s laws in force in relation to student tuition fees and finance at that time.
+For international students the tuition fee that is stated on the course webpage and in the prospectus will apply for the first year of study.
+We will review our tuition fees each year.
 For international students, we may increase fees for each subsequent year of study but such increases will be no more than 5% above inflation.